brianarn/randomthink.net/source/_posts/2012-10-14-callbacks-and-promises.md

 information is up to them.
 It leads to loosely coupled code, which in turn leads to better reuse and modularization.

 Hopefully you'll consider using promises in your next application!
-Please check out the links below for much more information on promises and Deferreds.
+I've barely scratched the surface of what makes them awesome.
+Check out the links below for much more information on promises and Deferreds.
+Thanks for reading!

-* [Promises/A specification][2]
 * Dojo:
   * [Getting Started with Deferreds][3]
   * [Dojo Deferreds and Promises][4]
 * jQuery:
   * [Deferred Object][5]
+* [Promises/A specification][2]

 [1]: http://en.wikipedia.org/wiki/First-class_function#Higher-order_functions:_passing_functions_as_arguments
 [2]: http://wiki.commonjs.org/wiki/Promises/A